 The Union's regional diversity can be illustrated with reference to many criteria.
 Among the most visible aspects is the uneven population distribution, with a large share of the population concentrated in a comparatively small part of the territory.
-Possible population change, as illustrated on Map 1, is also of particular interest.
+Possible population change, as illustrated in Map 1, is also of particular interest.
 Among other things, it helps to highlight differences in future demographic patterns between regions.

-This is particularly interesting because, as shown in chapter one, a stage characterised by a constant and balanced demographic increase in the population of working age is now giving way to one of "demographic neutrality", soon to be followed by one of negative growth.
+This is particularly interesting because, as shown in Part 1, a stage characterised by a constant and balanced demographic increase in the population of working age is now giving way to one of 'demographic neutrality', soon to be followed by one of negative growth.

-Map 1 shows the growth index for each region compared to its population in 1995.
+Map 1 shows the growth index for each region compared with its population in 1995.
 On the basis of their stage of demographic growth, regions can be grouped under three headings:

-- Regions which have already reached the negative growth stage, such as the former East Germany, Saarland and part of Westphalia, northern Italy, Asturias and Aragon in Spain, and Lorraine in France; - The vast majority of the regions are likely to go towards a period of demographic neutrality between 1995 and 2015; - Finally, sustained growth is found in about onefifth of the regions, located in a greater urban districts and in the south of Spain, France, Italy, Germany, the United Kingdom, Belgium and Greece.
+- regions which have already reached the negative growth stage, such as the former East Germany, Saarland and part of Westphalia, northern Italy, Asturias and Aragon in Spain, and Lorraine in France; - the vast majority of the regions are likely to go towards a period of demographic increase between 1995 and 2015; - finally, sustained growth is found in about one fifth of the regions, located in greater urban districts and in the south of Spain, France, Germany, Belgium and Greece.

-- Most of the Union countries show an uneven regional pattern of future demographic growth; - The same country can present a variety of situations in terms of demographic dynamism; - Regions with similar characteristics tend to form a cluster with neighbouring regions.
+- Most of the Union countries show an uneven regional pattern of future demographic growth. - The same country can present a variety of situations in terms of demographic dynamism. - Regions with similar characteristics tend to form a cluster with neighbouring regions.